 The results of TGA, i.e. the weight reduction calculated as of the percentage reduction with respect to the initial weight of the sample, and its derivative with respect to the temperature, are shown for Alemanno semolina dough (Figure 1) and Cappelli semolina dough (Figure 2).
 Furthermore, the height of the two main peaks and the peak temperature for each sample are shown in Figures 3 and 4.
 In addition, in Table 2, the other parameters of the two peaks for each sample are reported: the normalized (with respect to the optimum) kneading time (“Norm. time”), the upper (Tup) and the lower temperature integration limit (Tlow) and the integral value and, only for peak 1, the percentage of the integral at left (left integral) and at right (right integral) with respect to the peak temperature; finally, also the weight reduction at the final temperature of 600 °C (“Fin. w. red.”) is shown in the last column.

-By observing the DTG curves (Figures 1 and 2) and the data in Table 2, first, it can be noted that they present two main peaks: the first one (peak 1) is in the temperature range 105-115 °C, the second one (peak 2) in the range 290-300 °C. Moreover, looking at the weight reduction curves (Figure 1 and 2), it can be observed that the first reduction, between 50 and 120 °C, is faster for the samples which were obtained at the optimum keading time, in fact the absolute value of the slope of the curve is higher for these samples.
+By observing the DTG curves (Figures 1 and 2) and the data in Table 2, first, it can be noted that they present two main peaks: the first one (peak 1) is in the temperature range 105-115 °C, the second one (peak 2) in the range 290-300 °C. Moreover, looking at the weight reduction curves (Figures 1 and 2), it can be observed that the first reduction, between 50 and 120 °C, is faster for the samples which were obtained at the optimum kneading time, in fact, the absolute value of the slope of the curve is higher for these samples.

-The peak 1 is linked to the water evaporation, that is due to the presence of free water, but also to the starch gelatinization that occurs at about 45 °C, but its effects are not completely visible up to gelatinization and gluten reticulation are almost complete, at about 85-90 °C, as shown by Fessas and Schiraldi (2001).
-For the A semolina dough, the peak 1 occurs at higher temperatures as the kneading time increases, varying from 106.2 to 110,3 °C (Figure 3a).
+The peak 1 is linked to the water evaporation (Wang et al., 2018), that is due to the presence of free water, but also to the starch gelatinization that occurs at about 45 °C, but its effects are not completely visible up to gelatinization and gluten reticulation are almost complete, at about 85-90 °C, as shown by Blanco Canalis et al. (2019).
+For the A semolina dough, the peak 1 occurs at higher temperatures as the kneading time increases, varying from 106.2 to 110.3 °C (Figure 3a).
 In the case of the C semolina dough, instead, the maximum peak temperature (110.0 °C) showed for the optimum kneading time, and the minimum value (105.2 °C) is still that of the undeveloped dough (Figure 3a).

 The peak 2 is linked to the sample destruction and in particular to protein and gluten denaturation that occurs at about 292 °C (Nawrocka et al., 2017).
-For this peak, the differences in the peak temperature for the different mixing times are smaller than those of the peak 1, moreover the peak temperature tends to decrease as the kneading time increases (Figure 4a).
+For this peak, the differences in the peak temperature for the different mixing times are smaller than those of the peak 1, moreover, the peak temperature tends to decrease as the kneading time increases (Figure 4a).

 Analyzing the data of peak heights in Figure 3b, it can be noted that the samples kneaded till the optimum time shown the lower height of the peak 1, whilst the under-mixed sample presents a very higher peak height value if compared with the other two samples both for A and C semolina doughs.
-This phenomenon can be related to the higher presence of free water in the undeveloped dough.
+This phenomenon can be related to the higher presence of free water in the undeveloped dough, since the peak temperature is slightly higher than the water normal boiling point (Roozendaal et al., 2012).
 Regarding the second peak height values, reported in Figure 4b, these are much more stable with the mixing time, because the total protein content is not dependent on the kneading process.

-Also the value of weight reduction at 600 °C, reported in Table 2, is more stable, and so less indicative, as the mixing time was varied.
+Also, the value of weight reduction at 600 °C, reported in Table 2, is more stable, and so less indicative, as the mixing time was varied.